SiaFoundation/docs/renting/setting-up-renterd/macos.md

 Once the configuration wizard loads, you will be asked to enter your seed phrase.
 If you do not have a seed phrase, type in `seed` to generate a new one.

-{% hint style="warning" %}
+{% hint style="info" %}
-Please note that for security reasons, you will not see anything you type when prompt for your seed.
+Please note that for security reasons, yoou will not see anything when you type in your seed phrase or unlock password.
+Press enter after typing each one.
 {% endhint %}

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/03-renterd-config-seed.png)